jacebenson/jace.pro/content/properties/com.snc.time_card.default_rate.md

 ---
-date: '2016-01-01'
 layout: page
 title: com.snc.time_card.default_rate
-description: (Cost Management plugin) Sets a default hourly rate to use if no labor rate cards apply to the user.
+description: "Default hourly rate used when processing time cards if we can't get a rate from labor rate cards (in system currency)"
-value:
 ---
+50